amanmoon/trail_tale/README.md

 ## Features

 * **Interactive World Map:**
-    * Powered by Leaflet.js with custom map tiles (Stadia Maps Outdoors).
+    * Powered by Leaflet.js with custom map tiles.
     * Smooth zooming and panning with defined boundaries.
     * Highlights countries on mouseover and zooms/flies to a country on click.
     * Country-specific zoom adjustments for better viewing of large/small nations.